vprsnc/lebenswelt-space/content/index.md

 :page/locale :en
 :page/body

-# analytics-abc
+# perception-monad

-You have reached the analytics-abc blog, the highly fictitious blog that simply showacse [Powerpack](https://github.com/cjohansen/powerpack).
+You have reached the perception-monad blog, the highly fictitious blog that simply showacse [Powerpack](https://github.com/cjohansen/powerpack).